M.A., M.S., LMFT

 Personal Life & Interests

 I married my husband Kirk in 2011 and moved to Colorado from Missouri at that time.
-It is truly a privilege to live in this amazing state.
 I have been blessed in becoming a part of a blended family.
-Madison and McKinley are my stepchildren.
-They keep me updated on popular culture, beat me at board games and teach me so much about what life is like for a young adult.
-They are a joy to be around.
-My husband is the Founder and Executive Director of Family Time Training (FTT), a ministry located here in Littleton.
-The mission of Family Time Training is to train families to teach Christian principles and values in the home.
-When I am not conducting therapy, I serve on the FTT Board and enjoy traveling with and supporting my husband’s work.
-Kirk and I worship and serve at Dakota Ridge Church in Littleton.
+Madison and McKinley, my stepchildren, keep me updated on popular culture, beat me at board games and teach me so much about what life is like for a young adult.
+My husband is the former Founder and Executive Director of Family Time Training.

 As a former recreation therapist, I love outdoor pursuits and enjoying God’s creation.
 When not exploring Colorado, you may find Kirk and I headed to the Tetons in Wyoming in our VW Camper Van.
 I am an avid reader, passionate about music (my husband says that I only enjoy “old men who can’t sing” but I think my musical interests are much more well rounded than that!), and love documentaries.
 Some of my closest friends have called me a coffee snob (it’s from all those years living in the Northwest!).
-Finally, be warned—I am a devout fan of the Missouri Tigers, Oregon Ducks and St. Louis Cardinals Baseball.
+Even though I love Colorado sports teams, be warned—I am a devout fan of the Missouri Tigers, Oregon Ducks and St. Louis Cardinals Baseball.